 Other generators under contracts of which the information is available for public may be reviewed for consideration of the type and the length of contract

+In transmission revenue calculation, congestion revenue was originally allocated to ISO’s ratepayers solely based on ownership of transmission.
+Flow pattern changes across the Western Interconnection triggered revisions to the congestion revenue allocation approach.
+Specifically in the revised approach,

+Congestion revenue is allocated to areas that have net positive flow contribution to the constraints.

+Allocation of congestion revenue among areas is based on the net positive flow distribution factors of areas to the constraint

+Allocating congestion revenue occurring on constraints within the ISO territory to ISO’s ratepayers based on the ISO’s load areas net positive flow contribution factor to the constraints

+Congestion revenue benefitting ISO ratepayers is the summation of the congestion revenue allocated to each ISO’s load areas

+The net positive flow contribution factor is calculated as:

-2.5 Additional benefits of economically driven transmission expansion
+Net positive flow contribution factor of an area to a constraint=Area net positive flow contribution of the constraintTotal net positive flow contribution of all areas to the constraint2.5 Additional benefits of economically driven transmission expansion

 In this updated document, the benefit framework of TEAM is expanded to other benefits, which are discussed in the following sections.
 The criteria and perspectives for benefit calculation discussed above for production benefit apply to all categories of benefits, although the specific benefit assessments use different approaches.